DohaMghari/Reddit_Clone/README.md

 # Reddit_Clone
-this project the back-end clone of the website Reddit based on Spring Boot Framework.
+this project is the back-end clone of the website Reddit based on Spring Boot Framework.